 Matt was born and raised in the area and lives in Littleton.
-If you’ve been to Evergreen Sports Center before, you’ve probably seen Matt as he’s the Business Manager, he decided to join us as a CrossFit L1 trainer about a year ago.
+If you’ve been to Evergreen Sports Center before, you’ve probably seen Matt as he’s the Business Manager, he decided to join us as a CrossFit L1 trainer about a year ago and got his Weightlifting Certification.
 Matt loves the fitness industry and enjoys seeing people transform themselves into fitter and healthier beings.
 When he’s not working or at CrossFit, he’s spending time with son, who loves watching Dad work out and all the attention he gets when he gets to come to the gym (he’s 9 months old now).

 Matt joined CrossFit because everyone kept asking him when he was going to join, particularly Jay.
 Almost every day, Jay would ask Matt when he was going to stop being scared and get a real workout in.
 In the end, Jay won and Matt is never leaving, so really - they both won!
 After his first class, he felt proud but realized how much everyone who had been doing CrossFit kicked his butt.
 He’s stayed at CrossFit because he loves the programming and the community at MWCF, he’s also pretty competitive.
 He likes that it exposes his weaknesses so that he can get better at them!
 His favorite thing about CrossFit is the camaraderie and respect that everyone has for each other.
 Whether you’re first or last to finish, everyone wants to kick ass in every workout.